 Prostate cancer develops in the prostate, an organ just below the urethra that is an essential part of the male reproductive system.
-Most prostate cancers do not have an identifiable cause, but doctors have identified many factors that raise risks of developing the disease, which is the fourth most prevalent cancer in the world, with 1.27 million cases diagnosed in 2018.
+Most prostate cancers do not have an identifiable cause, but doctors have found many factors that raise the risk of developing the disease.
+Prostate cancer is the fourth most prevalent cancer in the world, with 1.27 million cases diagnosed in 2018.